jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 Perspective: Mathematical (Vector Space).

 Example: If each data point consists of 3 features (e.g., Height, Weight, Age), the data is 3-dimensional, even if it is stored in a 2D NumPy array.

+- Why does preserving more variance preserve more information?

+- the optimal number of dimensions also depends on which model will be used after dimensionality reduction
+    - smaller number of dimensions might be enough for a more powerful model